vadymmarkov/Malibu/README.md

 let deleteRequest = Request.delete("boards/1")
 ```

-`URLSessionDataTask` is used by default to execute a request, but there are 2
+`URLSessionDataTask` is default for executing requests.
+For uploading there
-options for uploading as well (to use `URLSessionUploadTask` instead).
+are two additional options that use `URLSessionUploadTask` instead of
+`URLSessionDataTask`.

 ```swift
 // Upload data to url